Parchment paper

-Parchment paper, also known as baking paper, is a cellulose-based paper whose material has been processed so as to obtain additional properties such as non-stickiness, grease resistance, resistance to humidity and heat resistance.
+Parchment paper, also known as baking paper, is a cellulose-based paper whose material has been processed so as to obtain additional properties such as non-stickiness, grease resistance, humidity resistance, and heat resistance.
 It is commonly used in baking and cooking as a disposable non-stick paper.
 It is greaseproof paper that can be used for several different applications, its surface prevents the food from sticking, and also is highly heat-resistant with some brands capable of temperatures up to 420 F. It should not be confused with waxed paper, which is paper that has been coated with wax.

 Manufacturing

-To get its non-stick properties, baking paper is either treated with a “quilon" (a solution of chromium(iii) in an acidic alcohol to modify the cellulose) or cellulose coated with silicone.
+To get its non-stick properties, baking paper is either treated with quilon (a solution of chromium(iii) in an acidic alcohol to modify the cellulose) or coated with silicone.